 A high level committee, including the highest representatives of the Ministry of Economy and Finance, the Italian National Institute of Statistics (Istat), the Bank of Italy and two renowned experts, was set up to select a short list of indicators from the BES set, to be considered annually in the Economic and Financial Document (DEF) and in the Report to the Parliament.

-As early as 2017, a first set of 4 indicators has been included in the DEF and subsequently referred to in the first Report on BES indicators presented to the Parliament by the Minister of Economy and Finance in February 2018.
+A first set of 4 indicators (Adjusted gross disposable income per capita, Disposable income inequality, Non-participation rate, Emissions of CO2 and other greenhouse gasses) was analyzed in the DEF 2017.
+For this indicators a trend and programmatic forecast of the future trend was included and subsequently referred to in the first Report on BES indicators presented to the Parliament by the Minister of Economy and Finance in February 2018.

 The complete list of Bes indicators as defined by the Committee and approved by the competent parliamentary committees was considered in the 2018 Economic and Financial Document.
 The list includes 12 indicators, 8 of which were analyzed in their recent evolution.
 With regard to the remaining 4 indicators, estimates for the following three years were developed.